zyteo/LighTide/readme.md

 30 Sept - look through the given APIs, selected the sunrise/sunset one.
 Couldn't find any on tides in the list so did own research and found one.
-Also decided to use the google maps one to incorporate my map 1 Oct - Created readme and react app, started planning further details.
+Also decided to use the google maps one to incorporate my map.
+1 Oct - Created readme and react app, started planning further details.
-Changed map API to geoapify/leaflet
+Changed map API to geoapify/leaflet.
-2 Oct - Test out APIs
+2 Oct - Test out sunrise/sunset API.
+3 Oct - Test out tides API.

 ```

 ### Problem-Solving Strategy

 Google geocode API wasn't technically free since credit details were required.
-Had to research and switch to another geocode API
+Had to research and switch to another geocode API, decided on geoapify.
+Realised that sunrise/sunset details could take in date from anytime, but tides only had a 10 day grace period.
+Now thinking maybe I should split sunrise/tide details?

 ### Unsolved problems